-- (1) Represents principal payments due in each period on our loan and security agreement with GE Capital and our loan and security agreement with Oxford Finance Corporation and Silicon Valley Bank and outstanding balances under our revolving credit facility with Oxford Finance Corporation and Silicon Valley Bank. - (2) Includes the interest on regular scheduled debt payments to GE Capital at an annual rate of 10.08% on the initial borrowing of \$3.5 million made in March 2007 and at an annual rate of 9.91% on the second borrowing of \$1.0 million made in December 2007.
-Also includes the interest on regular scheduled debt payments to Oxford Finance Corporation and Silicon Valley Bank at an annual rate of 12.06%. - (3) Includes the minimum rental payments for our San Diego, California office pursuant to a lease entered into in October 2009 and expiring, as extended, in July 2011.
+Represents principal payments due in each period on our loan and security agreement with Oxford and SVB and outstanding balances under our revolving credit facility with Oxford and SVB.
+Also includes annual payments under the Cowen Financing agreement, which occur on January 1 of 2015, 2016 and 2017.

+- (2) Includes the interest on regular scheduled debt payments to Oxford and SVB at an annual rate of 12.06%. - (3) Includes the minimum rental payments for our San Diego, California office pursuant to a lease entered into in October 2009 and expiring, as extended, in 2012.
 Also includes the minimum rental payments for our Emeryville, California office pursuant to a lease entered into in July 2007 and expiring, as extended, in September 2015.
 Also includes the rental payments for a fleet of up to 95 vehicles pursuant to a lease entered into in August 2009.
-Each vehicle has a lease term of 36 months. - (4) Represents our portion of the shared marketing and promotional costs as agreed between us and Astellas for 2011 joint promotional efforts for Sumavel DosePro.
-These obligations are determined on an annual basis through the term of the agreement. - (5) Primarily represents non-cancellable purchase orders for the production of key components of Sumavel DosePro and a minimum manufacturing fee payable to Patheon UK Limited, our contract manufacturing organization.
+Each vehicle has a lease term of 36 months. - (4) Represents our portion of the shared marketing and promotional costs as agreed between us and Astellas for joint promotional efforts for Sumavel DosePro through March 31, 2012, which is the termination date of the agreement. - (5) Represents the two annual tail payments due to Astellas for the termination of our co-promotion agreement in March 2012, which occur in July 2013 and July 2014. - (6) Primarily represents non-cancellable purchase orders for the production of key components of Sumavel DosePro, a minimum manufacturing fee payable to Patheon UK Limited, our contract manufacturing organization, and a minimum annual spend in external expenses for the development of Relday.